Polymorph0us/reverse-logistics-megathon/README.md

 ![Spring Boot](https://img.shields.io/badge/Spring_Boot-3.3.4-brightgreen)
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-15-blue)

-**DrugLine** is a high-performance, cryptographic full-stack platform for pharmaceutical reverse logistics.
+**DrugLines** is a high-performance, cryptographic full-stack platform for pharmaceutical reverse logistics.
 It tracks the return lifecycle of expired or recalled medicines from retailers back to manufacturers, preventing counterfeit re-entry, resolving quantity disputes, and automatically generating verifiable Proof-of-Destruction certificates.

-##  Why DrugLine?
+##  Why DrugLines?
 Pharmaceutical reverse supply chains are incredibly opaque, making them prime targets for fraud, skimming, and unauthorized reselling.
 Existing solutions rely on expensive hardware or heavy blockchains.

 **ReversePass solves this by combining a modern React frontend with a secure Spring Boot backend using:**